Fibre Channel over Ethernet: Timeline

 In October 2003, Azul Technology developed early version and applied for a patent.

 In April 2007, the FCoE standardization activity started.

 In October 2007, the first public end-to-end FCoE demo occurred at Storage Network World including adapters from QLogic, switches from Nuova Systems, and storage from NetApp (none of the companies involved made any product announcements at the time).

 In April 2008, an early implementor was Nuova Systems, a subsidiary of Cisco Systems, which announced a switch.
 Brocade Communications Systems also announced support in 2008.
-After the late-2000s financial crisis, however, any new technology had a hard time getting established.
+After the Great Recession, any new technology had a hard time getting established.

 In June 2009, the FCoE technology that had been defined as part of the International Committee for Information Technology Standards (INCITS) T11 FC-BB-5 standard was forwarded to ANSI for publication.

 In May 2010, the FC-BB-5 standard was published as ANSI/INCITS 462-2010.
 Some additional work was done in the INCITS.

 Data center switches from Force10 and Dell PowerConnect supported FCoE and in June 2013, Dell Networking, which is the new brand-name for all networking portfolio of Dell, introduced the S5000 series which can be a fully native FCoE switch with the option to include a native fibre channel module, allowing you to connect the S5000 directly to an FC SAN environment.